bolicc/scheduler/notes.md

 We can observe that NextFit has fewer penalties with regards to the Naive scheduler.

+2.

-2. To develop scheduler with `worst fit algorithm`, we set the metric as MIPS*RAM, which reveals the resources the host has.
+To develop scheduler with `worst fit algorithm`, we set the metric as MIPS x RAM, which reveals the resources the host has.
 When allocating a VM to a host, always choose the host with max{MIPS*RAM}.

 Here, MIPS stands for the speed of execution and RAM stands for memory.
 In any case, the more RAM is the better.
 Meanwhile, if MIPS is large, then it can release more space when handling the same task in the same time.
 So  max{MIPS*RAM} can stand for max resource of the host.

 Basically, we declare another Hashmap<Host,Double> available to store the metric of a host.
 And then sort it in a descending order by metric.
 After that, we try to put each VM to host following this order.

+3.

-3. WorstFit algorithm performs the best in terms of reducing the SLA violation.
+WorstFit algorithm performs the best in terms of reducing the SLA violation.

 WorstFit penalties: 6.06€

 NextFit penalties: 360.59€